quicwg/base-drafts/draft-ietf-quic-http.md

 A push stream is indicated by a stream type of `0x01`, followed by the Push ID of the promise that it fulfills, encoded as a variable-length integer.
 The remaining data on this stream consists of HTTP/3 frames, as defined in
-{{frames}}, and fulfills a promised server push by zero or more non-final HTTP responses followed by a single final HTTP response, as defined in
+{{frames}}, and fulfills a promised server push by zero or more interim HTTP responses followed by a single final HTTP response, as defined in
 {{request-response}}.
 Server push and Push IDs are described in
 {{server-push}}.